 Make sure a general first-aid kit is available at your group meeting place and accompanies girls on any activity (including transportation to and from the activity).
 Please be aware that you may need to provide this kit if one is not available at your meeting place.
-Purchase a Girl Scout first-aid kit, you can buy a commercial kit, or you and the girls can assemble a kit.
+Purchase a Girl Scout first-aid kit.
+You can buy a commercial kit, or you and the girls can assemble a kit.

-Girl Scout activity insurance forms, parent consent forms, and health histories may be included as well.
-Check the kit regularly.
-Make sure the flashlight batteries work.
+Girl Scout Special Activity Permission forms, Annual Parent/Caregiver Permission & Girl/Adult Health History forms may be included as well.
+Check the kit regularly and make sure flashlight batteries work.
 Check expiration dates and replace any used or out-of-date contents.

-Items to include:
+Items to include are:

-- Adhesive bandages
+- · Adhesive bandages

 - Sterile gauze pads

 - Antibiotic ointment packets

 - Hydrocortisone ointment packets

 - Antiseptic wipe packets

 - Non latex gloves

 - Instant cold compress